slawekradzyminski/awesome-testing.com/_posts/2024-11-30-kraqa-meetup.md

 - [Dawid Pacia (speaking)](https://www.linkedin.com/in/paciadawid/)
 - [Maciej Kusz](https://www.linkedin.com/in/maciej-kusz/)

-The discussion was highly engaging, and I’d like to share some of the highlights.
+The discussion was highly engaging, and I'd like to share some of the highlights.

 To avoid bias and to gain new insights, I decided to use AI tools to generate a summary of the discussion.
 I leveraged my [naive RAG implementation](https://github.com/slawekradzyminski/personal-ai-assistant/), [Open AI speech-to-text tools](https://platform.openai.com/docs/guides/speech-to-text) and ChatGPT to create this summary.
 By the way, summarizing discussions, email chains, documents, or Slack threads is one of the tasks AI excels at.